-Share The Gospel, Leave the Results to God
+Share the Gospel, Leave the Results to God

-While witnessing to Satwikaa, I partly followed the plan of salvation from the textbook.
+While witnessing to Sunita, I partly followed the plan of salvation from the textbook.
 I started by stating how sinful the world around us is and how nobody is perfect by quoting Romans 3:10.
 I continued by quoting Romans 6:23, that the wages of sin is death, and it is inevitable unless we accept God’s gift of salvation by accepting Jesus Christ.
 I told her she did not have to walk a hundred times around the church nor perform rituals to accept Christ.
-I let her understand how easy God made it for us to accept him- through repentance and faith in Christ; I quoted Acts 20:20–21.
+I let her understand how easy God made it for us to accept Him—through repentance and faith in Christ; I quoted Acts 20:20–21.
 I asked her if she would like to pray to accept Christ.
 She hesitated at first.
 Hence, I explained how important it was for her to make the decision right then because tomorrow is not in our hands but in God’s.
 She said she would like to pray.
 Therefore, she repeated the sinners’ prayer after me.
 She thanked me, but she later texted me that she still needs time to sort her mind and heart as her parents might disown her.

 I was amazed by hearing that and asked him why he did not want to be a Christian when his parents are.
-He said he did not want to be a Christian because, since he was a little child, his parents did not let him visit Hindu temples while his cousins hung out at the temples.
-Now, he has wants to marry his second cousin, who is a Hindu and whose family (Chanakya’s extended family) is also Hindu.
+He said he did not want to be a Christian because, since he was a little child, his parents did not let him visit temples while his cousins hung out at the temples.
+Now, he has wants to marry his second cousin, who is another religion and whose family (Rishi’s extended family) is, too.
 At first, I was speechless about how ridiculous it was to choose hell over God just for a girl, but I realized he might not know that.
 So, I talked about how cruel hell is, as

 With all the texting and calling back and forth, his girlfriend took over his Instagram and texted me, saying that I should stop talking to him about spiritual things and that their life and religion “is perfect for them to have a happy life.”
 She accused me of being in a “trance.”
 I tried not to be rude and explained to her that I was only talking to him as a friend.
-Later, I was able to text him on WhatsApp.
+Later, I was able to text him.
 It seemed like he was not ready to surrender his life to Jesus, so I encouraged him to see things clearly without letting his girlfriend influence his decisions.